Random walks on Baumslag-Solitar groups: Appendix: The remaining non-amenable cases

 \section{Appendix: The remaining non-amenable cases}

-Recall from Section \ref{sub:aobsg} that a Baumslag--Solitar group $\BS(p,q)$ is non-amenable if and only if neither $|p|=1$ nor $|q|=1$.
+\hypertarget{sec:appendix}{} Recall from Section \ref{sub:aobsg} that a Baumslag--Solitar group $\BS(p,q)$ is non-amenable if and only if neither $|p|=1$ nor $|q|=1$.
 Until now, we have only identified the Poisson--Furstenberg boundary for random walks on non-amenable Baumslag--Solitar groups $\BS(p,q)$ with $1<p<q$.
-Replacing one of the two generators by its inverse, it is easy to see that

-So, in order to investigate the remaining non-amenable Baumslag--Solitar groups, the only cases that we have to consider are $1<p<-q$ and $1<p=|q|$.
-In this appendix, we shall review our methods from the previous sections and explain how to adjust the arguments in order to obtain similar results for these cases.
+Replacing one of the two generators by its inverse yields $\BS(p,q)\cong\BS(q,p)\,$ and $\BS(p,q)\cong\BS(-p,-q)$.
+So, in order to cover the remaining non-amenable cases, it suffices to consider $1<p<-q$ and $1<p=|q|$.
+Below, we explain how to adjust our methods to obtain similar results for these cases.